PiranhaCMS/piranha.core.docs/README.md

 * All files must be in markdown `.md`.
 * Folder pages that should also have content must include a `Index.md`.
 * All assets (images etc) must be put in the `_assets` folder.

+## Code of Conduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

+## .NET Foundation

+This project is supported by the [.NET Foundation](http://www.dotnetfoundation.org).